JanHerca/urantiapedia/output/wikijs/en/help/github.md

 ## Who is this manual for?

-This manual is for users called “Chief Editors”, or users that comply with these requirements:
+This manual is for users called “Editors-in-Chief”, or users that comply with these requirements:
 - They have an account in this with editing permissions, and another in [GitHub](https://github.com/).
 - They can add content to both Urantiapedia projects in GitHub: [Urantiapedia](https://github.com/JanHerca/urantiapedia) and [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup).
 They can do bulk load of changes using the second project.
 - They have a good knowledge of Git and GitHub management.